 Do you read your book reviews?

-Sometimes.
+December Knight: Sometimes.
 I try not to do it too often; it can bog down and is often a time waster.
 I spend more time looking at star ratings.
-It gives me a generic view without it getting to personal.
+It gives me a generic view without it getting too personal.

 How do you deal with bad or good ones?

-Well of course I enjoy the good reviews and take time to thank God for them, after all the glory goes to Him for giving me successes.
+December Knight: Well, of course, I enjoy the good reviews and take time to thank God for them, after all the glory goes to Him for giving me successes.

 What’s your advice for aspiring writers?

 December Knight: First, have fun.
 Writing is about having fun and enjoying yourself.
 It is a game you get to play, and others get to read.
 Don’t take it too seriously and don’t get in your own way.